 How will you inform residents and businesses of the one-way trial on Walnut Tree Close?

 We will be holding engagement events with businesses prior to the trial beginning.
 These are scheduled on the 5 and 10 of November 2020.
 Businesses on Walnut Tree Close have been invited to attend and any other businesses that are interested to attend are encouraged to write to us at: WalnutTreeClose.email@example.com.

 We will be producing letters to provide to businesses and residents in the local area, informing them of the one-way system and traffic diversion routes available to them during the trial.
 Residents and stakeholders who have any concerns regarding this one-way trial on Walnut Tree Close can contact us at the above email address.

 Works to complete the turning facility are planned for early November.
 These works will be carried out under reduced carriageway widths and stop and go boards as required.

-The final phase to introduce the one-way system and cycle lanes will be undertaken over 2 nights under road closures once all other works are complete.
-It is anticipated that this will be from early December.
+The final phase to introduce the one-way system and cycle lanes will be undertaken over 2 nights under road closures on 27 and 28 November from 8pm to 6am.
+The one-way trial will start at 6am on 29 November after these preparation works are complete.

 Completed works - February 2020